Warped geometric information on the optimisation of Euclidean functions: Riemannian conjugate gradient (RCG) with backward retraction

 Recently, \citet{zhu:2020} have proposed a RCG where the vector transport is defined via a \emph{backward retraction map}, which is a way of measuring the displacement of two points on a manifold using tangent vectors.
-For general submanifolds of the Euclidean space, such as the manifold $\Gamma_\ell$ we are working with, this is computationally feasible and fast to evaluate.
+For general submanifolds of the Euclidean space, such as the submanifold $\Gamma_\ell$ we are working with, this is computationally feasible and fast to evaluate.
 They also show that by doing so, their algorithms are able to reduce wall-clock time to reach convergence (see Table 2, Section 6 in their paper).

-This work presents the general RCG with the inverse backward retraction method proposed by \citet{zhu:2020} (see Section 3, Section 5 and Equation (46) in their paper) and generalized by \cite{satoj:2022} (see Section 4).
-On the top of those formulations we propose a retraction map as the Taylor approximation of the geodesic path up to the $3^{\mathrm{rd}}$-order following Definition \ref{def:ret} and vector transport as the inverse backward retraction map following the Definition \ref{def:vect}.
-As we will show, for this embedded manifold, both retraction map and vector transport will incur linear cost in memory requirements $(\mathcal{O}(D))$ and quadratic cost in the number of arithmetic operations $(\mathcal{O}(D^2))$.
+This work presents the general RCG with the inverse backward retraction that subsumes the method proposed by \citet{zhu:2020} (see Section 3, 5 and Equation (46) in their paper) and generalized by \cite{satoj:2022} (Section 4).
+On the top of those formulations, we propose a retraction map based on the $3^{rd}$-order Taylor approximation of the geodesic path.
+For the vector transport, we proposed the inverse backward retraction map.
+As we will show, for the embedded manifold $\Gamma_\ell$, both retraction map and vector transport will incur linear cost in memory requirements $(\mathcal{O}(D))$ and quadratic cost in the number of arithmetic operations $(\mathcal{O}(D^2))$.
 Following the next sections, we present the Taylor approximation, the choice of retraction based on it and the particular form of the backward retraction map.
 After that, we finally present the RCG optimisation algorithm using these particular tools.